 - While oven is preheating, grease the cut sides of the squash and pear with 1 teaspoon of the oil.

-- Season with salt and pepper and lay squash only on cookie sheet lined with parchment paper cut side down.
+- Season with salt and pepper and lay squash only on a cookie sheet lined with the parchment paper cut side down.

 - Add pear to the pan and roast an additional 15 minutes or until both are tender.

 The roasting can be conducted ahead of time and refrigerated until later.

 - While squash and pear are roasting, mix all ingredients for lime cream together and set aside at room temperature.

 - In a large soup pot over medium-high heat, add the remaining oil and saute the onion, celery, and carrot.
 Season with salt and pepper.